wesleyegberto/dotfiles/README.md

   * [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator)
   * [vim-repeat](https://github.com/tpope/vim-repeat) (not used)

-### VSCode
+### VS Code

-I'm using VSCode with Vim extension which has my favorites Vim plugins (like vim-surround, vim-airline, vim commentary).
+I'm using VSCode with Vim extension which has my favorites Vim plugins (like vim-surround, vim-airline).
 Using it I can use all the Vim power for editing and navigation.

 #### Steps: